Are you looking to move somewhere for a few months to experience a new place while working remote? There is no reason to move all

 Wear comfortable clothes and closed toed shoes.
 Bring layers as it can get really cold on the plane.
 If you are cold always ask for another blanket, don’t just stay uncomfortable!
 Most airlines have extra blankets on board.
 Being as comfortable as possible is critical in order to survive a long haul flight.
 I typically bring a fleece jacket with me on long flights to stay warm.

 This will allow you to sleep and also prevent you from having neck pain the next day.
 I don’t recommend buying one at the airport as they are extremely overpriced.
 Plan ahead and purchase a neck pillow before your trip.
 If you don’t want to deal with carrying a large pillow, there are inflatable ones so you can fit them in your bag.
-My favorite neck pillow (after trying too many) is this Purefly inflatable pillow.
-It inflates by pressing a button several times, so you don’t have to be out of breath trying to blow up your pillow after already sprinting through the airport in order to not miss your flight, which probably ended up being delayed anyways.
+I recommend this inflatable pillow which inflates by pressing a button several times, so you don’t have to be out of breath trying to blow up your pillow.
 This travel pillow will allow you to sleep better which will make surviving a long haul flight so much easier.

 Make sure your devices are fully charged before your trip.
 Bring your phone charger with you because many airplanes now have outlets.
 In case it is an older plane, also bring a portable charger and charge it before.
-A portable charger is very helpful for a long flight day and also the days during your trip.
-I always carry a portable charger with me so I don’t have to stress about my phone battery dying and not being able to find my hotel because my phone is dead.
-This portable charger can charge your iphone 8 by 2.4 charges and is smaller than the iphone so it is very easy to carry around.
-If you need more charge, this portable charger is a little bigger but can charge an iphone 8 by 5.2 times.
+A portable charger is very helpful for a long flight day.
+I always carry a portable charger with me so I don’t have to stress about my phone battery dying when I get to my destination.
+This portable charger is small and can charge three devices at the same time.

 It can get very dry on the plane.
 Always bring chapstick and lotion.
-The bathrooms on the plane often run out of soap, so carry hand sanitizer just incase.
+The bathrooms on the plane can run out of soap, so make sure to bring hand sanitizer.

 On your bathroom breaks, take a walk around the plane to prevent blood clots and stretch your legs.
-It also offers entertainment because people sleep in very interesting positions on planes and have very different movie tastes.
+Your walk will also be very entertaining as people sleep in unique positions and have a range of movie tastes.

 Never put your luggage in an overhead bin behind your seat.
 The last thing you want after a long haul flight is to wait for everyone on the flight to finish deplaning in order to get your bag.